rubyonjets/jets/docs/_docs/debugging-cloudformation.md

 You can see here that the error is because the user does not have the necessary IAM permission.
 In this case, giving the user the [Minimal Deploy IAM Policy]({% link _docs/minimal-deploy-iam.md %}) will resolve the issue.

+## New Child Stacks Deleted

+When a child stack is created for the very first time and happens to fail, CloudFormation will roll back the child stack and delete it.
+This makes it tricky for those who don't yet realize this because the error message is gone by the time they check.
+In this case, you have to refresh the CloudFormation console during a deploy to see it and capture that.

+You may want to try incrementally debugging it.
+First, create a simple class with just one method and get that deployed that successfully.
+And then add your full logic and deploy again.
+With this approach, the rolled back child stack remain intact and you can see the error message post deploy.

 <a id="prev" class="btn btn-basic" href="{% link _docs/debugging-help.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/debugging-payloads.md %}">Next Step</a>
 <p class="keyboard-tip">Pro tip: Use the <- and -> arrow keys to move back and forward.</p>